dotnet/tye/docs/frontend_backend_run.md

 1. Add a NuGet.config to add the `dotnet-core` package source.

-    Paste the following into `NuGet.config` in your solution directory.
+    Paste the following into `nuget.config` in the `microservice/` directory.

     ```xml
     <?xml version="1.0" encoding="utf-8"?>